-The Fellow delivers a major keynote address and engages the Northeastern community in a range of settings – meeting with students, faculty, administrators, staff, alumni/ae, and members of the wider interfaith community.
+The Fellow delivers a keynote address and engages the Northeastern community in a range of settings – meeting with students, faculty, administrators, staff, alumni/ae, and members of the wider interfaith community.
 Audiences include individuals concerned for the University’s shared values of global citizenship, peace and social justice, pluralism, religious freedom, and civic sustainability.
 The Fellow embodies the importance of experiential learning and civic engagement for a lifetime of service and personal fulfillment.

-In addition to the Keynote, opportunities for engagement with the Fellow often include a reception, a master class/workshop, class visits, a dinner dialogue with NUIC and outstanding student leaders, and where appropriate, a book signing, film screening, or interfaith community service event related to the Fellow’s work.
+In addition to the Keynote, opportunities for engagement with the Fellow often include a reception, a master class/workshop, class visits, a dinner dialogue with interfaith student leaders, and where appropriate, a book signing, film screening, or interfaith community service event related to the Fellow’s work.
 Planning and administration of the Fellow’s visit are coordinated by CSDS in Student Affairs, in collaboration with the College of Social Sciences and Humanities, the Humanities Center, the Office of Diversity and Inclusion, the University Scholars Program, and other partners.

 Previous Fellows include:

 2014: Dr. Eboo Patel, founder of the Interfaith Youth Core (IFYC)

 2015: Dr. Jenny Peace, Rabbi Or Rose, and Chaplain Celene Ibrahim of

 2016: Ms. Leymah Gbowee, Nobel Peace Prize laureate from Liberia